Mike Pence Takes A Stand (And Walks Away) After NFL Players Kneel

 Kaepernick has not denied La Canfora's claim outright, but he has been retweeting others who have responded to the CBS sports reporter.
 Among them is the quarterback's own girlfriend, Nessa Diab, who wrote, "The reports that Colin will stand for the anthem are completely false!
 He has never discussed this with anyone."

-Howard Bryant, ESPN Magazine columnist also weighed in on Twitter with what he claimed was confirmation from Kaepernick.
+Howard Bryant, an ESPN Magazine columnist, also weighed in on Twitter with what he said was confirmation from Kaepernick.

 "Just got a message from @Kaepernick7 who says he has not discussed with anyone his plans in the event he is signed by an NFL team," Bryant wrote.